-267 the circuit clerk or the county election commission authorizing 268 the circuit clerk or the county election commission to perform any 269 of the duties required of the county executive committee pursuant 270 to this section.
+H. B. No. 575 ~ OFFICIAL ~ 24/HR31/R1148 PAGE 11 (ENK\JAB) 267 the circuit clerk or the county election commission authorizing 268 the circuit clerk or the county election commission to perform any 269 of the duties required of the county executive committee pursuant 270 to this section.
 Any agreement entered into pursuant to this 271 subsection shall be signed by the chair of the county executive 272 committee and the circuit clerk or the chair of the county 273 election commission, as appropriate.
 The county executive 274 committee shall notify the state executive committee and the 275 Secretary of State of the existence of the agreement.

-- municipal executive committee may enter into a written agreement with the municipal clerk or the municipal election commission authorizing the municipal clerk or the municipal election commission to perform any of the duties required of the municipal executive committee pursuant to this section.
-Any agreement entered into pursuant to this subsection shall be signed by the chair of the municipal executive committee and the municipal clerk or the chair of the municipal election commission, as appropriate.
-The municipal executive committee shall notify the state executive committee and the Secretary of State of the existence of the agreement. - 288 (3) The board of supervisors and the municipal governing 289 authority, in their discretion, may compensate poll managers who 290 attend these training sessions.
-The compensation shall be at a 291 rate of not less than the federal hourly minimum wage nor more
+276 If it is eligible under Section 23-15-266, the (b) 277 municipal executive committee may enter into a written agreement 278 with the municipal clerk or the municipal election commission 279 authorizing the municipal clerk or the municipal election 280 commission to perform any of the duties required of the municipal 281 executive committee pursuant to this section.
+Any agreement 282 entered into pursuant to this subsection shall be signed by the 283 chair of the municipal executive committee and the municipal clerk 284 or the chair of the municipal election commission, as appropriate.
+285 The municipal executive committee shall notify the state executive 286 committee and the Secretary of State of the existence of the 287 agreement.

+(3) The board of supervisors and the municipal governing authority, in their discretion, may compensate poll managers who attend these training sessions.
+The compensation shall be at a rate of not less than the federal hourly minimum wage and not more

-- than Twelve Dollars (\$12.00) per hour.
-Poll managers shall not be compensated for more than sixteen (16) hours of attendance at the training sessions regardless of the actual amount of time that they attended the training sessions. - 296 (4)The time and location of the training sessions required 297 pursuant to this section shall be announced to the general public 298 by posting a notice thereof at the courthouse and by delivering a 299 copy of the notice to the office of a newspaper having general 300 circulation in the county five (5) days before the date upon which 301 the training session is to be conducted.
-Persons who will serve 302 as poll watchers for candidates and political parties, as well as 303 members of the general public, shall be allowed to attend the 304 sessions. - (5) Subject to the following annual limitations, the election commissioners shall be entitled to receive a per diem in the amount of One Hundred Dollars (\$100.00), to be paid from the county general fund, for every day or period of no less than five (5) hours accumulated over two (2) or more days actually employed in the performance of their duties for the necessary time spent in conducting training sessions as required by this section: - 312 (a) In counties having less than fifteen thousand 313 (15,000) residents according to the latest federal decennial 314 census, not more than five (5) days per year; - 315 (b) In counties having fifteen thousand (15,000) 316 residents according to the latest federal decennial census but
+H. B. No. 575 ~ OFFICIAL ~ 24/HR31/R1148 PAGE 12 (ENK\JAB) 292 than Twenty Dollars (\$20.00) per hour.
+Poll managers shall not be 293 compensated for more than sixteen (16) hours of attendance at the 294 training sessions regardless of the actual amount of time that 295 they attended the training sessions.

+296 (4) The time and location of the training sessions required 297 pursuant to this section shall be announced to the general public 298 by posting a notice thereof at the courthouse and by delivering a 299 copy of the notice to the office of a newspaper having general 300 circulation in the county five (5) days before the date upon which 301 the training session is to be conducted.
+Persons who will serve 302 as poll watchers for candidates and political parties, as well as 303 members of the general public, shall be allowed to attend the 304 sessions.

+305 Subject to the following annual limitations, the (5)306 election commissioners shall be entitled to receive a per diem in 307 the amount of One Hundred Ten Dollars (\$110.00), to be paid from 308 the county general fund, for every day or period of no less than 309 five (5) hours accumulated over two (2) or more days actually 310 employed in the performance of their duties for the necessary time 311 spent in conducting training sessions as required by this section: 312 (a) In counties having less than fifteen thousand 313 (15,000) residents according to the latest federal decennial census, not more than five (5) days per year; 314

+315 (b) In counties having fifteen thousand (15,000)316 residents according to the latest federal decennial census but